xcore/sc_dsp_filters/_sources/asrc.txt

     generated.
 The filter can only insert or delete a sample once during the upsampling period.
 The higher the value, the lower the noise floor.
-    Higher values require more memory (the coefficient array is of size ASRC_ORDER * ASRC_UPSAMPLING), and it reduces the number of samples that can be inserted or deleted.
+    Higher values require more memory (the coefficient array is of size ASRC_ORDER * ASRC_UPSAMPLING).
+ASRC_UPSAMPLING should be a power of 2 in order to simplify the fractional sample location used by ``asrcContinuousInterpolate()``

 The default values for ``ASRC_ORDER`` and ``ASRC_UPSAMPLING`` are 8
-and 125.
+and 128.
 For each combination a table of coefficients is required.
 Tables are defined as part of the module (in ``coeffs.xc``) for the following combinations:

-* 4 and 125
+* 4 and 256

-* 4 and 250
+* 4 and 128

+* 8 and 128

 * 8 and 64

-* 8 and 125

 * 16 and 64